Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 		</tbody>
 </table>

-### The following table  contains all properties that come from the site controller.
+### The following table  contains all properties that come from the Site controller.

 <table>
 	<thead>
 		<tr valign="center">